-Lendo Secures $690 Million Facility Led by J.P.
-Morgan to Boost SME Financing in Saudi Arabia
+Lendo Secures $690 Million Facility Led By J.P.
+Morgan To Boost SME Financing In Saudi Arabia

-(MENAFN- Novellus PR & Comms) RIYADH — January 30, 2025 — Lendo, the leading debt crowdfunding platform in Saudi Arabia, has secured a USD 690 million (SAR 2.6 billion) warehouse facility led by J.P.
+(MENAFN- Mid-East Info) RIYADH - January 30, 2025 - Lendo , the leading debt crowdfunding platform in Saudi Arabia, has secured a USD 690 million (SAR 2.6 billion) warehouse facility led by J.P.
 Morgan.
 Supported by Fintech Saudi, this milestone underscores the growth in Saudi Arabia's fintech sector and the vast opportunity in SME financing in the economy.

 The facility is expected to contribute to an increase in job creation in the Kingdom, demonstrating Lendo's commitment to domestic economic growth and employment.